Ecological Pyramids – Definition, Types, Examples, Importance, Limitations

 Definition of Ecological Pyramids

-Ecological pyramids are graphical representations that show the distribution of energy, biomass, or numbers of organisms across trophic levels in an ecosystem, typically illustrating a decrease from the base to the apex.
+Ecological pyramids are graphical representations that depict the distribution of energy, biomass, or numbers of organisms across different trophic levels in an ecosystem.

 Types of Ecological pyramid